StanTechTips/Copilot-Help-Desk-Agent/09 - Test and Publish/README.md

 ---

-### ✅ Step 7 — Connect the Flow Back to the Topic
+### ✅ Step 7 - Connect the Flow Back to the Topic
 Mapped each conversation variable collected in the Submit IT Ticket topic to the matching input parameter in the Power Automate flow, completing the connection between Copilot Studio and Power Automate.

 ---

-### ✅ Step 8 — Test Inside Copilot Studio
+### ✅ Step 8 - Test Inside Copilot Studio
-Ran a full end-to-end test using the built-in test panel, verified that the trigger phrase worked, all variables were collected correctly, the flow ran successfully, and the email arrived in the shared mailbox with all four fields populated.
+Ran a full end-to-end test using the built-in test panel, verified that the trigger phrase worked, all variables were collected correctly, The flow ran successfully, and the email arrived in the shared mailbox with all four fields populated.

 ---

-### ✅ Step 9 — Publish
+### ✅ Step 9 - Publish
 Published the agent to make it available to users and selected a deployment channel to put it in front of your IT team and organisation.